microcosem/awesome-technical-writing/README.md

 > [!TIP]
 > Welcome to my (MicrocosEm's) fork of [the awesome-technical-writing repo](https://github.com/BolajiAyodeji/awesome-technical-writing).
-I've made this fork in order to publish a wiki alongside it to help guide the reader in a more directed way to becoming a technical writer in the tech industry today.
+I've made this fork in order to publish a wiki alongside it, in the hopes of guiding the reader towards becoming a technical writer in the tech industry today.
 This repository's README will serve as a bank of resources to which I refer in the wiki guides.

 <div align="center">